-Construction will occur during the dry weather.
+This s element does not apply to my project because: v Construction will occur during the dry weather.
 No storm drainage channels or ditches shall be constructed either temporary or permanent.
 A small swale shall be graded to convey yard drainage around the structure using a shallow slope; it shall be seeded after grading and stabilized.

-If it does apply, describe the steps you will take and select the BMPs you will use:

-A wattle shall be placed at the end of the swale to prevent erosion at the outlet of the swale.

-C202 Channel Lining

-C207 Check Dams
+Other Reason / Additional Comments: L If it t does apply, describe the steps you will take and select the BMPs you will use: A wattle shall be placed at the end of the swale to prevent erosion at the outlet of the swale.
+A dditional Comments: Cł heck the BMPs you will use: C202 Channel Lining C207 Check Dams C209 Outlet Protection C235 Wattles